Share this articleFeatured in This Article

 TWS also stressed the need for new conservation programs that will allow current and future wildlife professionals to be put to work on wildlife disease, conservation and natural infrastructure projects and recommended including the Recovering America’s Wildlife Act in the next stimulus package.
 The landmark legislation would provide $1.4 billion in dedicated annual funding for enacting state, territorial and tribal wildlife conservation projects to conserve at-risk wildlife species.

 The letter emphasized the job insecurity and uncertainty affecting many wildlife professionals.
 “Many of our 15,000 members and affiliates work in seasonal and short-term positions that are subject to job insecurity during the best of times, let alone during this current season of uncertainty,” the letter read.
-“The programs and agencies [in this letter] provide valuable work opportunities for wildlife professionals and many other Americans.
+“The programs and agencies provide valuable work opportunities for wildlife professionals and many other Americans.
 Advancements and modifications to their operations are required to ensure professionals are best able to continue their work in support of the public interest.”